In February, MSLCE Professor Rick Morris gave his perspective on Paramount’s blockbuster acquisition of Warner Bros. Discovery for Variety.

 Tag: MSLCE Faculty

 Last month, our director Dr. Aymar Jean Escoffery joined Dynasty Podcasts to talk about the MSLCE program, how it bridges creative practice and business leadership, and what it takes to build a sustainable career in today’s creative industries.
-Link in bio to learn more about his insights on navigating a fast-changing media landscape.
+Click the link below to learn more about his insights on navigating a fast-changing media landscape.

 Launched last year to great success as a certificate experience, we are delighted to offer our Florence Leadership Immersion again this year — now with an expanded for-credit option available to current students.
 This course and immersive experience is available to current MSLCE and MS in Communication students as well as alumni.